infracost/infracost-azure-devops/README.md

-# Infracost Azure DevOps integration
+# Infracost Azure Pipelines integration

-This project provides an Azure DevOps task for Infracost along with examples of how you can use it to to see cloud cost estimates for Terraform in pull requests 💰
+This project provides Azure Pipeline tasks for Infracost along with examples of how you can use it to to see cloud cost estimates for Terraform in pull requests 💰

 <img src="screenshot.png" width="700px" alt="Example screenshot" />

 ## Quick start

-The Azure DevOps Infracost tasks can be used with either Azure Repos (only git is supported) or GitHub repos.
+The Azure Pipelines Infracost tasks can be used with either Azure Repos (only git is supported) or GitHub repos.
 The following steps assume a simple Terraform directory is being used, we recommend you use a more relevant [example](#examples) if required.

 1. In the Azure DevOps Marketplace, Add the [Terraform installer task](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) to your organization by clicking 'Get it free', selecting your organization and clicking Install.
 If you do not have permission to install the task, you can submit a request to your organization's admin who will get emailed the details of the request.